 Outdoor activities offer a great occasion to move around and enjoy the surroundings.
-A treasure hunt can be a nice activity in this sense, staying outside and solving puzzles around is a fun and efficient way of increasing the “problem solving” skills of our participants.
-Even more if you can use this as a tool to improve the teamwork and the cooperation as well.
+A treasure hunt can be a nice activity in this sense, staying outside and solving puzzles around is a fun and efficient way of increasing the “problem-solving” skills of our participants.
+Even more, if you can use this as a tool to improve teamwork and cooperation as well.

 it is recommended to have this activity outside.